Virtual Estate Planning in Massachusetts

 How Does a Virtual Estate Plan Work?

 The first step to any good estate plan is to think about your needs and discuss these with your attorney at length.
 Every individual and their experiences are unique, so we strive to convey each client’s specific wishes and needs in their estate plan.
-We will take the time to get to know you during our first virtual conference, which is free for all new clients.
+We will take the time to get to know you during our first virtual conference.

 Next, we will prepare any necessary legal documents on our end, while collecting your input and keeping you up to date remotely when needed.
 We can communicate using email, phone calls, or video conferencing—whichever you prefer.